JClarke-96/eng84_devops_AWS/README.md

 - `nodejs app.js` to run the app on the cloud

 #### Work with database
-- Add inbound rules for database to accept all from the public IP
+- Add inbound rules for database to accept all from the public IP/App security group
 - Need to SSH into private instance using public instance as a proxy
 - `ssh -i ~/.ssh/DevOpsStudent.pem -o ProxyCommand="ssh -i ~/.ssh/DevOpsStudent.pem -W %h:%p ubuntu@app_ip" ubuntu@private_ip`
 - Add temp rules to access the database to setup